BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 6. Running on Windows 11 -- go to System -> For Developers -> Terminal and set to Windows Console Host (this allows the app to resize the console to the correct width and height)

 ## About
-This is a simple app that displays current weather and 5 day 3hr forecast from Open Weather API The three api endpoints in use are
+This is a simple app that displays current weather and 5 day 3hr forecast from Open Weather API.
+By default the app also updates the weather for the default location hourly -- this feature can be stopped with an option in the extended menu.
+Basic weather statistics and celestial data will also be displayed incrementally.
+Both the hourly weather update and the statistics/celestial data features make use of C#'s multithreading capabilities to run tasks on recurring inervals.

+The three api Open Weather endpoints in use are

 1. Current weather endpoint https://api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={APIkey}
 2. 5 day forecast endpoint https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&units=imperial&appid={APIkey}